 In the absence of specific IoT regulation, existing laws can be relied upon to protect privacy and data protection, and to tackle abusive and otherwise criminal behaviour (e.g. harassment, spying, and surveillance).
 The need to balance privacy with wider commercial and public benefits can be reconciled by various instruments, initiatives, and watchdogs.
 Importantly, the rulings of the European Court of Justice (ECJ) and the European Court of Human Rights (ECHR) continue to draw the red lines for what privacy and data protection looks like in the digital society.

-To some extent, however, the governance of the digital society is forming outside of treaty and legislative frameworks, and is involving many non-state actors, norms, procedures, processes, and institutions.
-The pace of innovation is also resulting in ‘law-lag’, making it difficult to control or change technology once it has become entrenched in economic markets.
-Consumer reliance and trusted relations between companies and users might also blunt the regulatory efforts of states.
-Instead, contracts, technical standards, and best practice prevail, which can differ from legislation and regulation, and even lead to legal conflicts and situations where different norms cover the same actors without the existence of clear rules.
+To some extent, however, the governance of the digital society is forming outside of treaty and legislative frameworks involving many non-state actors, norms, procedures, processes, and institutions.
+The pace of innovation is resulting in ‘law-lag’, making it difficult to control or change technology once it has become entrenched in economic markets.
+Consumer reliance and trusted relations between companies and users might also be blunting the regulatory efforts of states.
+Prevailing contracts, technical standards, and best practice can differ from legislation and regulation leading to legal conflicts and situations where different norms cover the same actors without the existence of clear rules.

 What the market will bear

 For companies accountable to shareholders, it is the market value of behavioural patterns and personal preferences that matter most, obtained with or without the knowledge or consent of data subjects.
 The billions of sensors deployed in these objects will be hard to police, especially noting the proprietary nature and opacity of the algorithms that analyse the collected data.
-Furthermore, for those tech companies touting their freedom to innovate, the potential threats and harms of connected objects will be a secondary consideration until there is overwhelming evidence to the contrary.
-Most likely, the majority of connected objects will pass by unnoticed while the personally identifiable data leaking from them will be masked by software updates designed to fix security flaws and other bugs in an effort to protect consumers.
+For tech companies touting the freedom to innovate, the potential threats and harms of connected objects will be negligible until there is significant evidence to the contrary.
+Most connected objects will simply pass by unnoticed, the personally identifiable data leaking from them will be masked by software updates designed to fix security flaws and other bugs in an effort to protect consumers.